DatProphet/Beekeepers-Guide/guides/getting-started.md

-# 🐝 Getting Started with Beekeeping
+a# 🐝 Getting Started with Beekeeping

 Welcome to your first steps in beekeeping!
 This guide covers the essentials for setting up your apiary, choosing equipment, and caring for your bees.